. See Also:

-LOCATION is important, Redworms are most active and will convert your waste faster between 60 and 80 degrees F. But Redworms are hardy and will survive a wide range of temperatures.
-Put your bin in a well shaded area never in direct sun or freezing conditions.
-I keep my bin in my office, you may consider a basement, garage, kitchen, bedroom, pantry, laundry room, outside or ? be creative and you'll find the perfect spot.
+LOCATION is important, Redworms are most active and will convert your waste faster between 60 and 80 degrees Fahrenheit.
+But Redworms are hardy and will survive a wide range of temperatures.
+Put your bin in a well shaded area, never in direct sun or freezing conditions.
+I keep my bin in my office, you may consider a basement, garage, kitchen, bedroom, pantry, laundry room, or outside.
+Be creative and you'll find the perfect spot.

 When you are finished watching your Redworms crawl down place the cover on tightly as they will crawl around the bin while adjusting to their new home.

-Caring for your REDWORM CAFE is a simple process involving little time and after you understand the basic principal you'll wonder why you didn't start VERMI-COMPOSTING sooner.
-If you do run in to any adverse condition in the bin these tips will help, so stick with it and may all your REDWORMS be happy ones!
+Caring for your REDWORM CAFE is a simple process involving little time, and after you understand the basic principal, you'll wonder why you didn't start VERMI-COMPOSTING sooner.
+If you do run into any adverse conditions in the bin these tips will help, so stick with it, and may all your REDWORMS be happy ones!